Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 What is the Difference between Cashback, Bonus and Discount?

-Cashback, Bonus and Discount are all price reductions, but differ in their application and purpose.
-This table helps to understand the different forms of discounts and the context in which they are typically applied.
+This table helps to understand the different types of discounts and the contexts in which they are typically applied.

 Term Definition Purpose Time of granting

-Cashback A discount on the invoice amount for prompt payment.
-Accelerates the receipt of payments, improves liquidity.
+Cash discount A discount on the invoice amount for prompt payment.
+To accelerate payment receipts and improve liquidity.
 Granted for payment within a certain period after invoicing.

-Discount A discount on the list price of a product or service.
-Promotes sales, responds to competition, rewards customer loyalty.
-Mostly granted on purchase and shown on the invoice.
+Discount A reduction on the list price of a product or service.
+To promote sales, respond to competition, reward customer loyalty.
+Usually granted at the time of purchase and shown on the invoice.

-Bonus A compensation or benefit as a reward for achieving goals or long-term loyalty.
-Reward for achieving specific goals or continued business relationships.
+Bonus A reward or benefit given for achieving goals or long-term loyalty.
+Reward for achieving specific goals or continuing business relationships.
 Often given at the end of an evaluation period or after certain criteria have been met.

 Is the Cashback deducted from the gross or net amount?